-The Company has restated its Consolidated Financial Statements for the fiscal quarter ended March 31, 2003 and 2002, solely to amend the financial reporting of certain transactions related to the formation of NN Euroball, ApS ("Euroball") on July 31, 2000, and the subsequent purchase on December 20, 2002 of the 23% interest in Euroball held by FAG Kugelfischer George Schaefer AG, which was subsequently acquired by INA - Schaeffler KG (collectively, "INA/FAG").
-These restatements had no material effect on the Company's reported net sales, gross profit, income from operations, net income, earnings per share or cash flows for the three month periods ended March 31, 2003 and 2002.
+The Company has restated its Consolidated Financial Statements for the three and six month periods ended June 30, 2003 and 2002 solely to amend the financial reporting of certain transactions related to the formation of Euroball on July 31, 2000 and the subsequent purchases of the minority interests held by INA/FAG and SKF on December 20, 2002 and May 2, 2003, respectively.
+These restatements had no material effect on the Company's reported net sales, gross profit, income from operations, or cash flows for the three and six month periods ended June 30, 2003 and June 30, 2002.

 We have revised the valuation of the original purchase price associated with the formation of Euroball in July 2000.
 This revision resulted in a reduction of goodwill of approximately 4.1 million Euro (\$3.8 million).
 Further, we have increased stockholders' equity by approximately 10.0 million Euro (\$9.3 million) to reflect the amount by which the Company's proportionate interest in Euroball exceeded the book value of the net assets exchanged by the Company.
-As a result of these two adjustments, minority interest in consolidated subsidiaries has been reduced by approximately \$8.0 million and \$7.4 million at March 31, 2003 and December 31, 2002, respectively, goodwill has been reduced \$4.5 million and \$4.3 million at March 31, 2003 and December 31, 2002, respectively, and paid-in-capital increased \$9.3 million at March 31, 2003 and December 31, 2000, respectively, from amounts previously reported.
-Comprehensive income has also been restated for the foreign currency translation effects of these adjustments.
+As a result of these two adjustments, minority interest in consolidated subsidiaries has been reduced by approximately \$7.4 million at December 31, 2002, goodwill has been reduced \$4.7 million and \$4.3 million at June 30, 2003 and December 31, 2002, respectively, and paid-in-capital increased \$9.3 million June 30, 2003 and December 31, 2002, respectively, from amounts previously reported.
+Comprehensive income has also been restated for foreign currency translation effects of these adjustments.

-In the previously issued December 31, 2002 Consolidated Financial Statements, when the Company acquired the 23% interest in Euroball held by INA/FAG in December 2002, the excess of minority interest in consolidated subsidiaries over the December 2002 purchase price was recorded as a non-taxable gain in the amount of approximately \$5.9 million in the fourth quarter of 2002.
-As restated in the accompanying Consolidated Financial Statements, the non-taxable gain has been excluded and the excess of the purchase price over the fair value of INA/FAG's 23% interest in the net assets of Euroball was allocated to goodwill.
-The resulting impact to the Consolidated Financial Statements is an increase to goodwill of approximately \$1.5 million and a decrease in retained earnings of approximately \$5.9 million at December 31, 2002 and March 31, 2003.
+In the previously issued December 31, 2002 and June 30, 2003 Consolidated Financial Statements, when the Company acquired the 23% interest in Euroball held by INA/FAG in December 2002 and the 23% interest in Euroball held by SKF in May 2003, the excess of minority interest in consolidated subsidiaries in Euroball over the purchase price was recorded as a non-taxable gain in the amount of approximately \$5.9 million and \$6.6 million, respectively.
+As restated in the accompanying Consolidated Financial Statements, the non-taxable gains have been excluded and the excess of the purchase price over the fair value of INA/FAG's 23% interest and SKF's 23% interest in the net assets of Euroball was allocated to goodwill.
+The resulting impact to the Consolidated Financial Statements is an increase to goodwill of approximately \$1.5 million and \$3.7 million, a decrease in retained earnings of approximately \$5.9 million and \$12.5 million as of December 31, 2002 and June 30, 2003, respectively, and reversal of the \$6.6 million gain previously recorded in the Consolidated Financial Statements of Income and Comprehensive Income for the three and six months ended June 30, 2003.

-Additionally, the Company has reclassified minority interest in consolidated subsidiaries from a component of total liabilities to a separate line item in the Condensed Consolidated Balance Sheets at March 31, 2003 and December 31, 2002
+Additionally, the Company has reclassified minority interest in consolidated subsidiaries from a component of total liabilities to a separate line item in the Condensed Consolidated Balance Sheets at December 31,

-Results of Operations
+Results of Operations (Restated)

-Three Months Ended March 31, 2003 Compared to the Three Months Ended March 31, 2002
+Three Months Ended June 30, 2003 Compared to the Three Months Ended June 30, 2002